-Net10 is a Tracfone brand.
-Tracfone operates off of other wireless carriers networks, such as AT&T, Verizon, and T-Mobile, and phones can be either CDMA or GSM, based on the model that you purchase.
+Net10, Straight Talk, and Tracfone are all owned by the same company – America Movil – which has nearly 250 million subscribers worldwide.
+Net10 operates off of other wireless carriers networks, such as AT&T, Verizon, and T-Mobile, and phones can be either CDMA or GSM, based on the model that you purchase.
 LG, Motorola, and Nokia are some of the phone models available.

 How does Net10 Work?